-Questions - Pet Shop Owners and Operators and Animal Rescue Organisations and Shelters

-9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop □ Rescue organisation or shelter □ Unsure ⋈ N/A 10.
-Who should be responsible for bearing the cost of that assessment? ☐ Pet Shop ☐ Rescue organisation or shelter ☐ Unsure ☑ N/A If puppy shops were able to source dogs from rescue organisations, the latter should bear the costs due to the prohibitive costs which pet shops will bear in relocating to suitable premises.
-These costs are already likely to render the transition completely unviable.
-However, if puppy shops can sell from breeders, there would be no problem with health-related costs being borne by pet shops as my current business model demonstrates.
-11. Who should be responsible for carrying out the health and behaviour assessment? ☑ Veterinarian ☑ Dog behaviouralist ☑ Dog trainers ☐ Other - please specify: ☐ Unsure Questions - Veterinarians 12.
-What aspects of a dog's health and behaviour should be assessed by a veterinarian?☐ Physical health
+Questions - Pet Shop Owners and Operators and Animal Rescue Organisations and Shelters 9.
+Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?
+Pet Shop Rescue organisation or shelter (Who ever receives the funds from the sale/adoption should pay for health assessment.
+A behavioural assessment for puppies would be useless and too costly to be a viable option.
+A health assessment by a qualified veterinarian is enough.
+We hope a rescue would not place a sick or fearful puppy in a pet shop) Unsure 10.
+Who should be responsible for bearing the cost of that assessment? □ Pet Shop ☑ Rescue organisation or shelter (Who ever receives the funds/payment from the sale/adoption should pay for the assessment) □ Unsure 11.
+Who should be responsible for carrying out the health and behaviour assessment?
+Veterinarian (Sufficient for a puppy.
+It is unlikely that adult dogs would be sold through a pet shop.
+Behavioural vets are costly) Dog behaviouralist Dog trainers Other - please specify: Unsure Questions - Veterinarians 12.
+What aspects of a dog's health and behaviour should be assessed by a veterinarian? ☑ Physical health ☑ Temperament ☑ Response to adverse situations (noise etc.) ☑ Ability to be trained ☑ Interaction with other animals

-□ T emperament

-Response to adverse situations (noise etc.)

-Ability to be trained

-nteraction with other animals

-Other - please specify:

-13.What would this cost?
+☐ Other - please specify: 13.
+What would this cost?